serverpod/serverpod_docs/docs/04-concepts/08-file-uploads.md

 # Uploading files
 Serverpod has built-in support for handling file uploads.
-Out of the box, your server will be configured to use the database for storing files.
+Out of the box, your server is configured to use the database for storing files.
 This works well for testing but may not be performant in larger-scale applications.
 You should set up your server to use S3 or Google Cloud Storage in production scenarios.

 :::info